 When implementing cross-validation for text classification pipelines, keep these points in mind:

 By employing cross-validation strategies like K-Fold or Stratified K-Fold, you gain a much more trustworthy assessment of how well your text classification model is likely to perform on new, unseen documents.
-This robust evaluation is fundamental for comparing different models or tuning parameters effectively, which we will explore next.
+This evaluation is fundamental for comparing different models or tuning parameters effectively, which we will discuss next.